Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 - You may also experience a variety of emotions during your recovery period.
 This shouldn’t alarm you as many women report having “ups and downs” during their initial recovery.
 This may be due to anesthesia, medications, lack of sleep, or general activity restrictions due to the surgery.

 Are you considering a breast lift in the near future?
 Contact us today about our breast lift procedures here at NuBody Concepts and how we can best serve you.
-If you are ready to meet with a surgeon, simply self-schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.
+If you are ready to get started, use the pink button to schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.